Author: Martin English, CEO & Founding Partner

 A good local EOR should be able to show how employment, payroll, statutory contributions, and evidence packs work before you sign.

-Why Smart Outsourcing Solution Fits the Local EOR Use Case
+Why SOS Fits the Local Philippines EOR Use Case

 SOS fits this use case because it offers: